frc1511/ThunderAuto/README.md

 #### Segment Length

-Next, the length of each curve segment needs to be calculated to determine the number of curve samples to and for velocity and time calculations.
+Next, the length of each curve segment needs to be calculated to determine the number of curve samples to calculate and for velocity and time calculations.
 To do this the program essentially just uses Pythag's Theorem a bunch of times.
 The mathy explaination would be the arc length formula,

 $$ L=\int_{a}^{b}\sqrt{1\ +\left(\frac{dy}{dx}\right)^{2}}dx $$